Ex-Omni: Enabling 3D Facial Animation Generation for Omni-modal Large Language Models: Method

 \subsection{Training Strategy}

-\paragraph{Stage I (Speech-Text Alignment).} We train the speech projector using ASR data while freezing all other components.
+\paragraph{Stage I (Speech-to-Text Pretraining).} We train the speech projector on ASR data while freezing all other components.
 This stage aligns speech representations with the semantic space of the base LLM.

-\paragraph{Stage II (Speech Generation Pre-training).} We train the speech generator on TTS data while freezing the base LLM and other modules.
-This stage focuses on learning autoregressive speech unit prediction.
+\paragraph{Stage II (Speech-Blendshape Co-pretraining).} We pre-train the Unit Generator and the blendshape decoder on 1000K TTSF samples while freezing the base LLM and unrelated modules.
+This stage introduces joint speech and blendshape supervision to establish speech-blendshape alignment.